boralg/shader-sense/README.md

 ### Shader language server

-This library is used in a language server as [shader-language-server](https://github.com/antaalt/shader-sense/tree/main/shader-language-server).
+This library is used in a language server at [shader-language-server](https://github.com/antaalt/shader-sense/tree/main/shader-language-server).

 ### Shader intrinsic parser

-This library is used to parse intrinsic language documentations with [shader-intrinsic-parser](https://github.com/antaalt/shader-sense/tree/main/shader-intrinsic-parser).
+This library is using an intrinsic json database that is parsed with [shader-intrinsic-parser](https://github.com/antaalt/shader-sense/tree/main/shader-intrinsic-parser).

-### Example
+## Documentation

-You can find example of the library [here](https://github.com/antaalt/shader-sense/tree/main/shader-sense/examples).
+There is not much documentation available at this time, but you can find example of the library being used [here](https://github.com/antaalt/shader-sense/tree/main/shader-sense/examples).

 ## Build for WASI